CONTACT INFORMATION

 SOLO PARENT WELFARE ASSISTANCE

-who are currently enrolled and studying in public school.
-The financial assistance amounts to P5,000.00 for every beneficiary.
+This program provides financial assistance to indigent Solo Parents who have 2 or more children who are currently enrolled and studying in public school.
+The financial assistance amounts to PHP 5,000 for every beneficiary.

 - Original Barangay Certificate of Indigency